ibm-cloud-docs/cloud-databases/db-version-policy.md

 End-of-life handling depends on the service and versioning model.
 The following approaches apply:

-1. Access removal after end-of-life date
+**1. Access removal after end-of-life date**
-:   For MySQL v8.0 and RabbitMQ v3.13, after the end-of-life date, access to deployments is removed.
+For MySQL v8.0 and RabbitMQ v3.13, after the end-of-life date, access to deployments is removed.
 Backups will be retained as per policy, but instances are no longer accessible.

-2. Forced upgrade to next supported version:
+**2. Forced upgrade to next supported version:**
-:   For all other database versions, after the end-of-life date, all active deployments running on a deprecated version are forcibly upgraded to the next supported version.
+For all other database versions, after the end-of-life date, all active deployments running on a deprecated version are forcibly upgraded to the next supported version.
 For example, PostgreSQL version 14 is automatically upgraded to version 15.

     This approach is not recommended for the following reasons:
     * We provide no SLAs for this type of forced upgrade.
     * Data loss might occur.
     * Applications might experience downtime.
     * Applications might stop working if they have any incompatibilities with the new database version.
     * You cannot control the timing of the forced upgrade of your instances.
     * There is no rollback process for forced upgrades.
     * We strongly recommend upgrading {{site.data.keyword.databases-for}} instances to the latest version available as soon as possible after that version is made available.

 Additional information on upgrade methods for each database type: